namuol/jquery.githubLatestCommitsWidget/README.md

 For custom look & feel, users are encouraged to use the jquery plugin directly.

 [The existing themes](#available-themes) act as a good starting point for custom theme creation.
-If you've create a new theme, [I'd love to add it to the official repo](https://github.com/namuol/jquery.githubLatestCommitsWidget/pulls)!

 ``` html
 <head>